thautwarm/plfp/view-point-from-research-side/Lamu0.md

     Interpretion for `r` derives from interpretion for `c`, via the constribution of `val combine: o -> c -> r`).

-2. **resolving the dependency relationships among related interpretations**
+2. **resolving the dependency relationships among dependent interpretations**

     This is pretty easy to explain, check the type signature of `lam_2`: